|

 Barry A Groves

-See also www.Cholesterol-and-Health.org.uk, an easy to read website about this whole topic from what cholesterol is, why you need it, and how it is made in the body, to what happens if you take cholesterol-lowering drugs such as statins.
+To see more about cholesterol and health, www.Cholesterol-and-Health.org is an easy to read website about this whole topic — from what cholesterol is, why you need it, and how it is made in the body, to what happens if you take cholesterol-lowering drugs such as statins.

 Last updated 18 September 2000